SmileVP/Price-Cart/README.md

-Price Cart details are mentioned by using react Implemented concepts: Object and array destruction,Conditional rendering,importand export
+Price Cart details are mentioned by using react and here I have implemented concepts like Object and array destruction,Conditional rendering,import and export